 Marriage Statistics: Do Marriages Really Last?

-Define Marriage: What is Modern Marriage?
+Defining Marriage: What IsModern Marriage?

 What Are theBenefits of Marriage?

-People who are married are linked to greater physical health.
-Married people are less likely to have heart conditions, high blood pressure, and other cardiovascular illnesses, and are more likely to seek treatment for existing illness.
-This may be because partners hold one another accountable and encourage them to see a doctor if something seems amiss, or it may be because partners want to spend as much time as possible together.
-Whatever the actual reason, research shows that married people live longer.
+To begin with, marriage is linked to greater physical health.
+Married people are less likely to have heart conditions, high blood pressure, and other cardiovascular illnesses and are more likely to seek treatment for existing illness.
+This may be because partners hold one another accountable and encourage each other to see a doctor if something seems amiss, or it may be because partners want to have as much time as possible together.
+Whatever the reason, research shows that married people live longer.

 How Many People Are Actually Getting Married?

 The timing of first marriages has changed quite a bit since the 1990s.
-While women used to be much younger when entering into their first marriage, women are now, on average, aged 28 when they first get married, while men are, on average, aged 30.
+While women used to be younger when entering into their first marriage, women are now, on average, aged 28 when they first get married, while men are, on average, aged 30.
 Although the ages at which people are getting married are changing, the rates of marriage themselves are remaining relatively stable, with a small decline of around 8% in marriage overall.

-How Common is Divorce?
+How Common Is Divorce?

 What Factors Encourage Longer-Lasting Marriages?